What a WordPress theme is responsible for – and what is not.

 Themes vs Plugins

-The strict separation of tasks – design-relevant in themes, functionality in plugins, abruptly reduces future efforts.
+Strict separation of tasks – design relevant in themes, functionality in plugins, abruptly reduces future efforts.
 If this is part of the website concept right from the start, the later laborious separation during a website relaunch is omitted.

 Tasks of a theme